Thinking of traveling to Seattle from Portland? Here are the different ways to get from Portland, Oregon to Seattle, Washington. The choice is yours.

 The Portland to Seattle flight takes a little less than an hour to complete.
 This only counts the travel time, so add at least two hours for boarding and arrival terminal procedures.

-2. Bus from Portland to Seattle
+2. Bus from Portland, Oregon to Seattle, Washington

 Catch the Portland to Seattle bus if you wish for someone else to do the driving for you.
 This option is made possible by Bolt Bus, a transport company owned by Greyhound.